Other areas to stay in Bogota

 Hotels in Usaquen

-(Downtown, Party, Transportation, Lofts)
+(Downtown, Party, Transport, Lofts)

 Hotels in Teusaquillo

-(Upscale, Family, Transportation, Safety, Restaurants)
+(Upscale, Family, Good transport, Safety, Restaurants)

 Although not as close as some of the other mentioned areas, you are not far from some important malls, such as Andino, Floresta and Santa Barbara.